 8. I have an appreciation for nature and all living things.

 I plant flowers for the local bees and I have birdhouses to provide safe places for the wild birds to bring their young into the world.
 The squirrels are fed corn, and I allow for wildlife on my property with woodpiles and some meadow areas.
 I don’t spray chemicals and pesticides to rid my property of insects, instead, I work around them.

 I don’t just clear all the trees off, I have them trimmed up to allow for better growth.
 No commercial fertilizers are used and I make my own compost.
-The natural habitats plants and flowers are encouraged to continue to grow.
+The natural habitats of plants and flowers are encouraged to continue to grow.
 I appreciate and respect nature and I welcome the sun as much as the rain as both are equally beneficial.
-I love the sunrise and the sunset.
+I love the sunrise and sunset.

 9. I save money.

 Because I live a simple life, grow my own food and keep animals that provide a healthy lifestyle I don’t spend hundreds of dollars at the grocery store.
 Since I live a minimalist lifestyle I don’t purchase clothes frivolously.
 I have what I need and everything I own has a specific purpose.
 If I really need something I budget for it until I can afford it.

 I am debt free other than a cell phone bill and electric.
 Any money I make I therefore save.
 I was never able to save as I can now when I had a regular job and lived the average lifestyle.
 Homesteading saves me money.

 10. I am self-sufficient.

 The greatest reason why I am thankful to be homesteading is that it allows me to be self-sufficient.
 I don’t depend on a grocery store so I can eat and I don’t look to the government for assistance and I don’t apply for bank loans, I don’t need to do any of those things.